Exact Rotating Wave Approximation

+In this section we derive a recurrence relation for calculating our effective Hamiltonian, $\H_{\eff}(t; t_0)$.
+As described in the Introduction, the effective Hamiltonian changes slower in time than the exact Hamiltonian, $\H_{\rot}(t)$, and generates a time evolution that agrees with the exact evolution stroboscopically.
+For this derivation we assume that the amplitude function, or envelope, of the drive is completely smooth and changes slowly in time consistent with Eq.~(\ref{assumption}).

-We first show in Sec.~\ref{application} how this condition of stroboscopic agreement can be naturally formalized using the Magnus expansion.
-This formalization shows that the effective Hamiltonian can be obtained by appropriately integrating out the fast time dependence.
-Section \ref{MT} then introduces a new procedure which allows us to integrate out the fast time dependence in a systematic way.
-This tool will be called a Magnus-Taylor expansion, as it combines the Magnus expansion over the short time intervals of duration $t_c$ with a Taylor expansion to account for the small variations of $H_1(t)$ within these intervals.
-Finally, in Sec.~\ref{procedure} we show how applying the Magnus-Taylor expansion to our problem yields an algebraic condition which we then solve to find the desired recurrence that yields our effective Hamiltonians.
+We first show in Sec.~\ref{M} how the condition of stroboscopic agreement can be formalized naturally using the Magnus expansion.
+By doing this we find that the effective Hamiltonian is determined by appropriately integrating out the fast oscillations of the drive, which are on the time scale of $1/\omega$.
+However, the Magnus expansion by itself does not constitute an algebraically useful method as long as the amplitude function of the drive, $H_1(t)$, is unspecified.
+Section \ref{MT} then combines the Magnus expansion with a Taylor expansion of the generic envelope $H_1(t)$, a crucial step that allows us to integrate out the fast time dependence of the exact Hamiltonian $\H_\rot(t)$ in a systematic fashion.
+We refer to this combined method as the Magnus-Taylor expansion.
+In Sec.~\ref{procedure} we apply this Magnus-Taylor expansion to the driven-qubit problem, thereby rendering the condition of stroboscopic agreement algebraically tractable.
+We then solve this condition asymptotically to arrive at the central result of our work: a recurrence relation for computing the effective Hamiltonian series (\ref{Heff1}).